Soc 001 - Introduction to Sociology » Fall 2019 » Exam 3

 Sita is giving a class presentation on the voting behavior of Americans.
 She correctly tells her classmates that people with higher incomes are:

-A. Less likely than people with low incomes to vote
+are much less likely than people with low income to vote

-C. are much less likely than people with low income to vote
+Less likely than people with low incomes to vote

 Question #2